top of page

 (And the latter is what the BBC/HBO series has tended towards, giving the baddies cold ugly insects and sneaky snakes and giving the goodies appealing mammals and birds, prompting more than one viewer new to the idea of dæmons to wonder how a society can possibly work, let alone look comparatively similar to ours, when you can at once see if someone is greedy or sly or nasty via their dæmon's form.)

-Pullman could of course simply have told us directly what we here learn from these couple of lines by inference.
+Pullman could of course simply have told us directly what we learn here from these couple of lines by inference.
 But that would shut down rather than intrigue the reader’s imagination.
 Humans have pattern-seeking, system-recognising brains, and a good writer knows how to feed that the right kind and amount of information to make it do the work.

 • “Lyra could feel Pantalaimon bristling with anxiety, though he made no sound.
 For herself, she was pleasantly excited.”

 This is simply the first instance we have of Lyra and Pantalaimon sharing some kind of low-key psychic/empathic bond.
 It is underplayed and will remain so for most of the novel outside later big dramatic pay-offs.
 Again, Pullman communicates ideas around dæmons less by direct telling and more by more by creating the idea-shaped space that the reader's imagination neatly drops into.
-It makes things more convincing, because it allows the reader's imagination to fill in the details in whatever way are more immediate and natural to it, rather than insisting on some specific note which might ring falsely for some readers.
+It makes things more convincing, because it allows the reader's imagination to fill in the details in whatever ways are more immediate and natural to it, rather than insisting on some specific note which might ring falsely for some readers.

 The line doesn’t explicitly note that Lyra's perception comes from beyond her five ordinary senses.
 In fact, Pullman is always very keen to tie the psychic or supernaturally empathic aspect of their bond to visceral, physical sensation.
 But we catch the edge of non-naturalness in the idea.
 Pantalaimon is a moth throughout this scene (a choice I'm going to go into more in Part II), and really the only way Lyra could perceive any emotion from him outside out his dialogue, let alone as human an emotion as anxiety, is through some kind of extrasensory perception between them.